Meeting and surpassing all audience expectations every day.

 There's nothing private about it.

-But yeah, the late deciders could have been clearly have been influenced by the specifics of what happened at the caucus.
+But yeah, the late deciders could have been, clearly have been influenced by the specifics of what happened at the caucus.

 He didn't put a whole lot into Iowa because he's telling the truth.

-But that won't be as big a factor in New Hampshire.
+So that's not jive, but that won't be as big a factor in New Hampshire.

-But if you're wondering about Iowa, yeah, it could have been extremely uh relevant, and it's a good point.
+But if you're wondering about Iowa, yeah, it could have been extremely relevant, and it's a good point.

 I appreciate your call.

-See, this is why I mentioned a football story in the first hour.
+See, this is why I mentioned a football story in the first hour, in case I didn't get to it.

 I've saved it.